 We typically run 2 annual flocks of about 1,000 hens.
 These fully-beaked "Red Sex Link" chickens are raised on pasture with non-GMO feed and no antibiotics.
 By the time of the hen sale, these birds are around 18 to 19 months old with many eggs yet to lay.

 You'll catch, crate, + transport your hens on the dates provided, from our our neighboring farm on Springs Rd.
-Please note: pick up will be at nightfall over a three-day window.
+Please note: pick up will be over a three-day window.
 More pick up instructions will be emailed after placing your reservation.

 Please note that you are providing a home to LIVE ANIMALS when you submit your order.
 We are agreeing to care for those animals up until the designated pick up days.
 And we plan and use the space we have on the farm, counting on the dates the hens will be relocated to good homes.
-When you place an order, you are committing to picking up during our nightfall pick up windows, and owning the hens you purchase.
+When you place an order, you are committing to picking up during our pick up windows, and owning the hens you purchase.

 (It's ok to ask that question!)